mdn/content/files/en-us/web/api/web_authentication_api/attestation_and_assertion/index.md

 The assertion is returned through the WebAuthn API as the [AuthenticatorAssertionResponse](/en-US/docs/Web/API/AuthenticatorAssertionResponse).
 The assertion format is fairly simple as it contains four basic ArrayBuffers:

 - [clientDataJSON](/en-US/docs/Web/API/AuthenticatorResponse/clientDataJSON) - The same as in attestation.
 An ArrayBuffer that contains a JSON representation of what the browser saw when being asked to authenticate.
-- [authenticatorData](/en-US/docs/Web/API/AuthenticatorAssertionResponse/authenticatorData) - data created and/or used by the authenticator
+- [authenticatorData](/en-US/docs/Web/API/AuthenticatorAssertionResponse/authenticatorData) - data created and/or used by the authenticator (see also [authenticator data](/en-US/docs/Web/API/Web_Authentication_API/Authenticator_data)).
 - **signature** - a signature over the clientDataJSON and authenticatorData that can be verified with the public key that was created during registration.
 - **userHandle** - Optional.
 (Nullable) A user identifier.
 This may be a username, or a hash of a username, etc. Used by a service to give a scope to credentials.
 Maximum length of 64 bytes.
 Older authenticators (U2F) do not support this output.